RRule vs Cron

 Given a cron expression, the only way to understand it is to parse it manually or use a third-party tool.
 There is no standard for producing a human-readable description from a cron string.

-RRule expressions can be described in natural language. rrule.net goes further: validation returns an explanation alongside the rule, so both humans and AI agents can verify intent before anything is scheduled.
+RRule expressions can be described in natural language. rrule.net goes further: validation returns an explanation alongside canonical recurrence JSON, so both humans and AI agents can verify intent before anything is scheduled.

 rrule.net — POST /v1/schedules/validate